nruhm/diarscription/docs/reference/audio/sample-c/gold-reference.md

 264
 00:14:41,851 --> 00:14:45,600
-[SPEAKER_02]: They just wanted to generate a file and they called it like...
+[SPEAKER_02]: They just wanted to generate a file and they called in at like...

 265
 00:14:45,580 --> 00:14:48,297